xtensor-stack/xtensor/docs/source/builder.rst

   sampled from the gamma random number distribution.
 - ``weibull(shape, a, b)``: generates an expression of the specified shape, containing numbers sampled from the Weibull random number distribution.
+- ``extreme_value(shape, a, b)``: generates an expression of the specified shape, containing numbers sampled from the extreme value random number distribution.

 Meshes
 ------